pchampio/othello-prolog/README.md

       - At the start we need to reduce the opponent mobility
       - In the middle game we need to focus on the stability of your placement
-      - En the very end of the game we only focus on the coin parity
+      - In the very end of the game we only focus on the coin parity

   4. Remove the ugly if/then/else